 The Denver Art Museum (DAM) today announces it will present the award-winning editorial work of fashion illustrator and Denver resident Jim Howard (American, b.
-1930) in Drawn to Glamour: Fashion Illustrations by Jim Howard March 25–July 22, 2018.
+1930) in Drawn to Glamour: Fashion Illustrations by Jim Howard March 25–Aug.
+5, 2018.
 The exhibition will survey Howard’s four-decade fashion illustration career through more than 100 works on paper, starting with his early advertising campaigns for Neiman Marcus in the late 1950s.
 Howard’s career encapsulates the history of editorial fashion illustration, primarily at its height during the ’70s and ’80s, prior to the industry’s shift towards photography.

 Organized by the DAM and curated by Florence Müller, Avenir Foundation Curator of Textile Art and Fashion at the DAM, and Jane Burke, senior curatorial assistant of textile art and fashion at the DAM, the exhibition will offer a nostalgic look at fashion trends set by top ready-to-wear designers, high-end fashion retailers and cosmetic companies.